guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 terraform apply -var variables_sub_az="us-east-1e"
 ```

-A `.tfvars` file is another way to set the value of the variables in Terraform.
+A `.tfvars` file (variable definition file) is another way to set the value of the variables in Terraform.
 It's a special file that Terraform can use to retrieve specific values of variables without requiring the operator to modify the variables file or set environment variables.

+The variable definition file if called `.tfvars` or `.tfvars.json` or by any other name ending with `*.auto.tfvars` or `*.auto.tfvars.json will` be automatically loaded by TerraForm.

 >[!example] Example - .tfvars
 >```hcl